awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.API.md

 ## Transactions<a name="HowItWorks.API.Transactions"></a>

 *Transactions* provide atomicity, consistency, isolation, and durability \(ACID\) enabling you to maintain data correctness in your applications more easily\.

-You can use [PartiQL \- A SQL\-Compatible Query Language for Amazon DynamoDB](ql-reference.md), to preform transactional operations or you can use DynamoDB’s classic CRUD APIs that separates each operation into a distinct API call\.
+You can use [PartiQL \- A SQL\-Compatible Query Language for Amazon DynamoDB](ql-reference.md), to perform transactional operations or you can use DynamoDB’s classic CRUD APIs that separates each operation into a distinct API call\.

 ### PartiQL \- A SQL\-Compatible Query Language<a name="HowItWorks.API.DataPlane.partiql"></a>
 + `ExecuteTransaction` – A batch operation that allows CRUD operations to multiple items both within and across tables with a guaranteed all\-or\-nothing result\.